+Khandakavya

-Khandakavya Muktaka Kavva
+Muktaka Kavya.

-- 4. Essentials of Indian Culture with stress
+- 4. Essentials of Indian Culture with stress on

-- Purusarthas-
+- a) Purusarthas-

 - b) Samskaras-

-- Varnasramavvavastha c)
+- Varnasramavyavastha c)

-- Arts and fine arts d) Technical sciences
+- d) Arts and fine arts

+- e) Technical sciences

 - Trends of Indian Philosophy

-- a) Mimansa b) Vedanta
+- a) Mimansa c) Nyaya

-- c) Nyaya d) Vaisesika
+- b) Vedanta Vaisesika d)

+- e) Sankhya

-- Sankhya f) Yoga e) Bauddha h) Jaina q)
+- f) Yoga Jaina h)

-- Carvaka
+- g) Bauddha i) Carvaka

-- 6. Short Essay in Sanskrit
+- Short Essay in Sanskrit

-- Unseen passage with the guestions. to be answered in Sanskrit.
+- Unseen passage with the questions, to be answered in Sanskrit.

 Question from Group 4 is to be answered in Sanskrit only.
-Question from Groups 1, 2 and 3 are to be answered either in Sanskrit or in the medium opted by the candi-
+Question from Groups 1, 2 and 3 are to be answered either in Sanskrit or in the medium opted by the candidate.